 If you have ever been to Georgia, you know how beautiful the great outdoors can be across the state.
-Georgia has so many natural resources and remains one of best places to hike and camp in the nation.
+Georgia has so many natural resources and remains one of the best places to hike and camp in the nation.
 It may not surprise you to learn that there are more than 60 state parks throughout the state.
-Still, sometimes people are amazed to find out that there are state parks nearby the busy metropolitan area of Atlanta.
+Still, sometimes people are amazed to find out that there are state parks near the busy metropolitan area of Atlanta.

 Sweetwater State Park

 About 15 miles from downtown Atlanta Georgia is one of the most abundant state parks in the region.
 Sweetwater State Park is a relatively new state park.
-Though the property for the park was purchased in the mid-1970’s, the construction of the facilities and the opening of the park did not take place until 2006.
+Though the property for the park was purchased in the mid-1970s, the construction of the facilities and the opening of the park did not take place until 2006.
 When it finally did open, it was a great credit to the state and has been praised as one of the most environmentally friendly facilities ever built.
 The park has state of the art solar and reusable energy in many forms.
 There is, of course, a gift shop and the visitors center has won awards for being the “greenest” building in the country.
 Perhaps the crown jewel is the Interpretive Center.
 This facility holds educational exhibits and wildlife displays that are fascinating for everyone in your group.

 Sweetwater State Park gets its name from Sweetwater Creek, which runs right through the center of the park.
 The creek, as well as the lakes built on the land, make Sweetwater a fisherman haven.
 The park credits its rocky ledges, rolling hills, and mountain-like terrain to the Brevard Fault which also runs throughout the park.
 This geological fault is millions of years old, and while it has not seen movement in generations, it made unmistakable changes to the Earth.